tannerhelland/PhotoDemon/README.md

 ## What makes PhotoDemon unique?

 ### It is lightweight and completely portable
 PhotoDemon is designed to be run as a standalone program.
 No installer is provided or required.
 It does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Tools > Options dialog – it leaves no trace of itself on your hard drive.
 Many people choose to run PhotoDemon from a USB drive.
-It will run on any Windows machine from XP through Windows 8.1.

 ### It integrates macro recording and batch processing
 Complex editing actions can be automated by recording them as macros (similar to Office software).
 Once recorded, a macro can be applied to other images.
 Macros integrate with a built-in batch processing tool, so you can choose a saved macro and a folder or list of images, and PhotoDemon will apply the macro to every image automagically.